elman23/email-similarity/README.md

 if $d$ is the Levenshtein distance of the two texts and $l$ is the length of the longest text, then we estimate the similarity by $(l - d) / l$.

 The implementation of the Levenshtein distance can lead to an inefficient (exponential?) algorithm.
 We shall use the iterative approach, as suggested [here](https://en.wikipedia.org/wiki/Levenshtein_distance).
-[Here](https://www.baeldung.com/java-levenshtein-distance), too, we find an implementation.
+[Here](https://www.baeldung.com/java-levenshtein-distance) and [here](https://www.analyticsvidhya.com/blog/2021/02/a-simple-guide-to-metrics-for-calculating-string-similarity/) we find discussions and implementations.

 ### Run